 According to statistics gathered by one security camera manufacturer, 3 out of 4 properties will experience a break-in within the next 20 years, and 87% of all reported burglaries will result in zero charges because of a lack of evidence.
 The FBI reports that over 7 million property crimes occurred in the U.S. in 2017, resulting in estimated losses of $15.3 billion.

 To protect your property — and more importantly your health and safety — you should have high expectations for the security your apartment complex provides.
 Renters face the risk of violent crimes, many of which could be avoided if the complex practices the care necessary to secure their premises.
-When an incident does occur that could have potentially been avoided, injured crime victims can work with a security negligence lawyer in Atlanta to seek compensation for their medical bills and other losses.
+When an incident does occur that could have potentially been avoided, injured crime victims can work with an Atlanta negligent security lawyer to seek compensation for their medical bills and other losses.

 Reduce your risk of being the victim of a violent crime in your new complex by investigating whether your property owner or management company can provide satisfactory answers to the following five security questions.

 Does the Complex Hire Qualified Security Personnel to Patrol and Monitor the Premises?